How to Get Into Consulting: Top 5 Tips From a Former Bain Interviewer

 Build Analytical and Problem-Solving Skills

-- Logic and Critical Thinking: Courses in philosophy or computer science sharpen your reasoning skills.
+- Critical thinking or logic courses in philosophy or computer science

 ---|---|---|